simonswartout/HistoCoinProjectOfficial/node/README.md

 ```

 For each artifact, the node asks Llama for a JSON verdict (`historical` vs `reject`).
 Rejected artifacts are skipped before submission, and successful verdicts are logged in the payload metadata for future validator review.
 Disable the step via `--disable-llama` if you do not have a local model.

+## Atlas Worker Sync

+Set `ATLAS_API_URL` to your deployed Cloudflare Worker (for example `https://histocoin-atlas.workers.dev/api`) and `ATLAS_API_KEY` to the shared bearer token that worker expects.
+Every accepted source and artifact will be mirrored to the worker so the static atlas map can read live data without needing a site rebuild.
+Pass `--disable-atlas-sync` (or omit the env vars) if you want purely local runs.

 ## Packaged Download